sumanthtatipamula/Front-End-Web-Development-with-React/week-2/confusion/notes.md

 - Maintain History( What will be done when user clicks on back button)
 - How do you support analytics.
 - Speeding up the initial page load

+## React Router

+---

+- Paths specified as a URL
+- Path can also carry parameter values:
+  - eg: /menu/42
+- Route parameters specified in the path specification as a token
+  - eg: path 'menu/:id' where id is the token

+### Route Parameters

+- Route parameters can be specified using a link parameter
+  - <Link to{`/menu/${dish.id}`}>
+- Route passes three props to the component:
+  - match,location,history
+- match object:
+  - match object provides information about how a <Route path> matched the URL
+  - eg: /menu/42 specified as /menu/:id then match.params.id = 42